thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 --set ingress-controller.config.kubernetes.enableGatewayAPI=true
 ```

-### Self signed certificate for accessing the ArgoCD UI
+### Cert manager - Self signed certificate

-- We are using self singed certificate from the certificate manager.
-- Once the cert manager is installed and the pods are in ready and running state, create issuer and certificate resource in the argocd namespace
+Self singed certificate is used here.
+Since the cert manager is already deployed once the pods are in ready and running state.
+Use the Issuer and Certificate manifest and deploy to `argocd` namespace.
-- We are not using cluster issuer.

 ```yaml
 # argocd_issuer.yaml